Tancred423/FFXIV_PaissaHouseDiscordBot/README.md

 ### Development Setup

-For development, use the `docker-compose.dev.yml` file which builds from your local source code and enables hot reloading:
+For development, use the `docker-compose.dev.yml` file which includes a local MySQL container and enables hot reloading.
+This keeps your development environment isolated from production.

-1. **Build and start the development bot**:
+1. **Start development environment** (bot + MySQL):
    ```bash
    docker compose -f docker-compose.dev.yml up -d --build
    ```